THE TOP 5 REASONS WHY YOUR AC WON’T TURN ON

 If the other issues we’ve mentioned haven’t solved your problem, it’s possible that there might be a more serious issue with your AC unit.
 If you notice ice coming out from any of the vents and hear no noise when turning on the fan or air conditioner, then chances are this could mean that the AC compressor is broken.

 This can be a serious problem and should not be taken lightly, so you may want to reach out to an HVAC specialist for help! *Note that this issue applies only if your AC isn’t turning on at all*

 The outside condenser unit is damaged or clogged with debris.

 It’s not uncommon for the outside AC unit to get clogged with leaves and other debris.
 Make sure that you give it a good cleaning by using a garden hose, but don’t aim the water directly at the condenser coils!

 Green Street HVAC is a family-owned and operated HVAC company that has been serving the community for many years.
-We offer a 24/365 emergency service, so don’t hesitate to call!
+We offer services that include AC Repair, Furnace Repair, AC Installations, HVAC Maintenance, Smart home products, Duct Cleaning, and others.
+We have 24/365 emergency service, so don’t get in touch with us.